-- Secure the provision of welfare to workers, including through direct payments and/or access to existing social protection legislation. - Monitor and enforce the registration of mines and workers. - Operate a grievance handling procedure to investigate complaints from workers, with the power to provide an effective remedy in the case of violations. - Compile and publish data on the status of labour and human rights standards in the industry. - Take immediate steps to fully implement the Rajasthan Pneumoconiosis Policy 2019 with a particular focus on prevention and control plans. - Restrict all mine lease or licences, environmental clearances and/or rawanna permits to mines that comply with strict registration requirements, including applying for a Labour Identification Number (LIN) for workers. - Take immediate steps to formalise working relations in the sector by, for example: - Mandating all applicants for a mining lease or license to register workers with the Central Labour Department prior to final grant. - Strictly enforce the orders issued by the Mines Department to cancel the leases of mine owners who do not register their mines with the Directorate General of Mines Safety, or do not do wet drilling, or maintain attendance records. - Introducing labour identification cards across the sandstone industry to record employment history capturing their work history and relevant medical records. - Take immediate steps to strengthen the Rajasthan Minor Mineral Concession Rules 2017 and the Rajasthan Minerals (Prevention of Illegal Mining, Transportation and Storage) Rules 2006, by: - Extending the eRawanna permit system to all mining sites. - Use digital geolocation to identify sites where minerals are extracted from. - Coordinating with the Labour Department, and the Mine Workers Welfare Board when established, to ensure that all mining leases are registered and all consignments are tracked through the eRawanna system. - Strengthening penalties for breaches of labour and environmental standards. - Review and improve the functioning of the District Mineral Foundation Trusts to ensure funds benefit the people and areas affected by mining operations as intended under the District Mineral Foundation Trust Rules 2016.
-Priority should be given to provide funds for detection of occupational diseases among the workers and payment of compensation to affected workers and their families.
+- Secure the provision of welfare to workers, including through direct payments and/or access to existing social protection legislation. - Monitor and enforce the registration of mines and workers. - Operate a grievance handling procedure to investigate complaints from workers, with the power to provide an effective remedy in the case of violations. - Compile and publish data on the status of labour and human rights standards in the industry. - Take immediate steps to fully implement the Rajasthan Pneumoconiosis Policy 2019 with a particular focus on prevention and control plans. - Amend the Rajasthan Minor Mineral Concession Rules 2017 so that the conditions for a grant of a mining lease or licence are aligned with the fulfilment of obligations under relevant labour and environmental standards. - Take immediate steps to formalise working relations in the sector by, for example: - Mandating all applicants for a mining lease or license to register workers with the Central Labour Department prior to final grant. - Introducing stricter sanctions against lease or license holders that fail to register workers with the Central Labour Department by for example, terminating transit passes. - Introducing labour identification cards across the sandstone industry to record employment history. - Take immediate steps to strengthen the Rajasthan Minor Mineral Concession Rules 2017 and the Rajasthan Minerals (Prevention of Illegal Mining, Transportation and Storage) Rules 2006, by: - Extending the eRawanna permit system to all mining sites. - Use digital geolocation to identify sites where minerals are extracted from. - Coordinating with the Labour Department, and the Mine Workers Welfare Board when established, to ensure that all mining leases are registered and all consignments are tracked through the eRawanna system. - Strengthening penalties for breaches of labour and environmental standards. - Review and improve the functioning of the District Mineral Foundation Trusts to ensure funds benefit the people and areas affected by mining operations as intended under the District Mineral Foundation Trust Rules 2016.